 - Zig Zagged Trope in Dungeons & Dragons.
 Most good aligned monks qualify.
 Good aligned characters from most other classes, aside from the odd grapple fighter build generally don't.
-And then, monks need to be lawful, allowing a Lawful Evil monk to qualify as a villain fighting bare handed.
+And then, monks only need to be lawful, allowing a Lawful Evil monk to qualify as a villain fighting bare handed.

 - In Blue Dragon the only good guy with a sword is Zola but she's The Lancer.

 - In Dragon Quest VIII you can have a barehanded hero and armed party members, but in this way you miss the chance of using powerful and useful weapons.
 You can however learn how to cast Razor Wind.